ben-marshall/croyde-riscv/docs/ccx.md

 - The micro-controller CPU.

-- A dual port, configurably sized RAM.
+- A single port, configurably sized RAM.

-- A dual port 1K ROM.
+- A single port 1K ROM.

 - An external bus port, with bridge modules for conversion between different standards.